apache/openoffice/README.md

 Apache OpenOffice is a big project and depends on several other external libraries.\
 The list of prerequisites varies for the different platforms.

-A comprehensive and complete building guide can be found in the [project Wiki](https://wiki.openoffice.org/wiki/Documentation/Building_Guide_AOO).
+A comprehensive and complete building guide can be found in the [Project Wiki](https://wiki.openoffice.org/wiki/Documentation/Building_Guide_AOO).

 With having all prerequisites in place you can simply run
 ```